jogonzal/connect-test/README.md

 # Wishlist

 1. Better errors when APIs fail (i.e. no available balance when creating payout)
-2. Add subscriptions and the subscription management page
+2. Add create customer, create subscription and integrate the subscription management page